mmorgan98/spark-etl-tool/README.md

 11. In code directory, run: ```source .env.sh```

 ## STARTUP
-1. Clone the repo.
-SSH preferred, instructions here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
-2. In project root directory, make sure prerequisites 3-5 have been done and the virtual environment is activated and all required packages are installed.
+1. In project root directory, make sure prerequisites have been done, the virtual environment is activated and all required packages are installed.
-3. In code directory, run a sample test to bring in 100000 ct scan images: ```python Worker.py ctscans```
+2. In code directory, run a sample test to bring in 100000 ct scan images: ```python Worker.py ctscans```

 ## TOOLS